The Sabbath Day TRUTH

 Now taking the Biblical rule above that NOTHING CAN BE TAKEN AWAY from a covenant, once the testator has died, it means ...
 The 7th day sabbath is part of the new covenant.

 What about Sunday keeping?
 We all know that this was introduced AFTER the death of Christ Jesus (and NOT by the disciples like so many falsely believe).
 Therefore it was introduced AFTER the new covenant was sealed by the blood of Christ.
-And using the Biblical rule above that NOTHING CAN BE ADDED to the covenant, once the testator has died, it means ...
+And using the Biblical rule above that NOTHING CAN BE ADDED to the covenant or changed in the covenant, once the testator has died and sealed it, it means ...
 Sunday keeping CANNOT be part of the new covenant.
+Even if you still strongly believe that the disciples changed the Sabbath day, it still cannot be part of the new covenant, because it was done AFTER the covenant was sealed by the death and blood of Jesus.

 "Well, I keep Sunday in honor of the resurrection of Christ.
 There is nothing wrong with that!" ...
 I hear someone say.
 Ok, since when has our faith in Christ been about what WE want to do?
 Show me just one command from the Bible, where Jesus or anyone else says that we should honor the first day of the week.
 It isn't there.
 And yet there IS a command for us to keep the seventh day (our Saturday) as the sabbath.
 And we have shown above that this STILL REMAINS in the new covenant.